penoonan/app/README.md

 This Sketch sample app is not on Packagist yet, but the [framework code](http://www.github.com/sketchwp/sketch) is.
 So for now if you want to use it:

-* Clone this repo somewhere into your Wordpress project
+* `git clone https://github.com/pnoonan/sketch.git` somewhere in your Wordpress project
 * `cd sketch`
 * `composer update`
 * `require "/path/to/Sketch/index.php"` in your plugin / app / functions.php / whateverplace.